Mishloach manot: Sources

 The mitzvah of giving mishloach manot is derived from the Book of Esther, which enjoins the Jewish people to observe the days of Purim "as days of feasting and gladness, and sending portions of food to one another, and gifts to the poor" (9:22).
 This verse refers to three different mitzvot: eating a Purim meal, the sending of two different, ready-to-eat foods and/or drinks to one friend (known by the Hebrew term, mishloach manot), and the distribution of two charitable donations (either money or food) to two poor people.

 In actual practice, many individuals fulfill the first mitzvah themselves (by sending food gifts to friends, neighbors, relatives, etc.), and the second mitzvah by contributing to charitable organisations which distribute money or food to the poor on Purim day.

 Poor people are also required to give mishloach manot.
 One who cannot afford to buy food for his friend may exchange his own food with that of his friend—this fulfills both their obligations.

-This mitzvah can only fulfilled by giving food.
+This mitzvah can only be fulfilled by giving food.
 Money or other material items cannot suffice.